Anxiety Therapists in San Francisco • Online and In-Person

 What triggers anxiety?

 Identifying your personal triggers is a crucial step in managing anxiety.
 Keeping a journal to note when your anxiety spikes can help you and your therapist understand patterns and develop coping strategies.
-Techniques like mindfulness-based therapy, individual therapy, and cognitive-behavioral strategies can be effective in helping you manage your response to these triggers and reduce the impact of anxiety on your life.
+Techniques like mindfulness-based therapy, individual therapy, and cognitive-behavioral strategies, among other therapy approaches can be effective in helping you manage your response to these triggers and reduce the impact of anxiety on your life.

 Small Changes Can Lead to Big Results